TheRaytracers/freecad-povray-render/doc/realistic.md

 #declare xxx_material = material { }
 ```

 Put your material declaration inside the brackets.
 Be aware of the hierarchy of material declaration.
-We only provide `material { }` in our macro because it is the wrapper of all other Pov-Ray statements like texture, pigment, finish, pattern etc. Pov-Ray has an excellent documentation, so you will find further information in the [POVray wiki](http://www.povray.org/documentation/3.7.0/r3_4.html#r3_4_5_5_3).
+We only provide `material { }` in our macro because it is the wrapper of all other Pov-Ray statements like texture, pigment, finish, pattern etc. Pov-Ray has an excellent documentation, so you will find further information in the [POV-Ray wiki](http://www.povray.org/documentation/3.7.0/r3_4.html#r3_4_5_5_3).
 Ignoring the material hierarchy will lead to a POV-Ray error and nothing will be rendered.
 How to get the console output from POV-Ray for debugging see the [Tips & Tricks Section](tipsAndTricks.md).

 Now let's try to add more reality to the chess Example.
 You can download another FreeCAD file for a gaming scene and a corresponding include file: